maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 2. Add in stack preamble via `%_stack_preamble_end;` in the question variables to allow some variables to be available in inputs.
 This fixes [issue #1207](https://github.com/maths/moodle-qtype_stack/issues/1207]) and [issue #1133](https://github.com/maths/moodle-qtype_stack/issues/1133).
 3. Allow Maxima code in keyvals to terminate expressions with a `$` (as in Maxima) [issue #1019](https://github.com/maths/moodle-qtype_stack/issues/1019]).
 This will allow better copy/paste to and from desktop maxima.
 4. Add in an option to fine-tune the multiplication sign used for scientific units:  `multsgnstackunits`.
 See discussion in [issue #1080](https://github.com/maths/moodle-qtype_stack/issues/1080]).
+5. Add in the "Deploy from n to m" deature to systematically deploy seeds.

 Issues with [github milestone 4.7.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.7.0) include